KeatHongYN/khyn-landing/CONTRIBUTING.md

 1. Create a issue
 2. Create a new branch from `develop` branch
-3. Push your commits
+3. Start development
+4. Once done, bump up version number in `config/constants.ts` based on (SemVer2.0)[https://semver.org/]
-4. Create a Pull request to merge into `develop` branch
+5. Create a Pull request to merge into `develop` branch
-5. Wait for review and approval
+6. Wait for review and approval

 ## Git commit message format